Shajarehnaameh Project

 1.3.3.1.1.5 Ja'far Qoli Khan Qajar Qovanlu, "Jalal-ol-Molk," "Moi'n-os-Soltan," Master of the Royal Household of Nasser-ed-Din Shah, m.
 Kaukab-os-Saltaneh, eldest daughter of Mass'ud Mirza "Zell-es-Soltan."
 His son:

 1.3.3.1.2 Soleyman Khan, "Khan-e Khanan."
-Marries his cousin Malekzadeh Khanom, daughter of Mohammad Qoli Mirza "Molk Ara" and Golpari Sara Malek Qajar.
+Marries his cousin Malekzadeh Khanom, daughter of Mohammad Qoli Mirza "Molk Ara" and Golpari Saray Malek Qajar, daughter of Morteza Qoli Khan, brother of Agha Mohammad Khan.
 His children:

 1.3.3.1.2.1 Anoushirvan "Shir" Khan, "Eyn-ol-Molk" "E'tezad-od-Dowleh."
 Ancestor of the Sepahbody family.
 (For descendants see Sepahbody family in these pages).
 (Also listed below under 1.3.4.1.1)